airswap/airswap-about/make-liquidity/run-a-server.md

 - `-32601` Method not found
 - `-32602` Invalid params
 - `-32603` Internal error
-- `-32000 to -32099` Reserved for implementation-defined server-errors.
+- `-32000 to -32099` (Reserved for implementation-defined server-errors)

 We have allocated the following range for Swap Protocol errors: